grokify/go-ringcentral-engage/README.md

 ```

 ## Usage

-### Pre-requisites

-You need the following:

-1. RingCentral Engage Digital / Dimelo Account and the URL subdomain, e.g. `my-subdomain` in the following URL: `https://my-subdomain.engagement.dimelo.com`
-1. An API Access Token.
-You can retrive this at the following URL, using your own domain in place of `my-subdomain`: `https://my-subdomain.engagement.dimelo.com/admin/api_access_tokens`

-### Execution

 The main SDK is in the `engagedigital` folder.
 The `utils` folder provides a helper function to instantiate the SDK: